 Hero Headline Start with a captivating headline that clearly states the main benefit or value proposition.
 Use a high-quality image or video that complements the headline.

-Subheadline Elaborate on the headline by providing more context or details about the offering
+Subheadline Elaborate on the headline by providing more context or details about the offering.

-Initial CTA Introduce an eye-catching, action-oriented CTA
+Initial CTA Introduce an eye-catching, action-oriented CTA.

-Social Proof Display initial social proof, such as logos of well-known clients or partners
+Social Proof Display initial social proof, such as logos of well-known clients or partners.

-Feature/Benefit 1 List the first feature of the product or service and highlight its primary benefit to the user
+Feature/Benefit 1 List the first feature of the product or service and highlight its primary benefit to the user.

-Feature/Benefit 3 List the third feature of the product or service and highlight its primary benefit to the user
+Feature/Benefit 3 List the third feature of the product or service and highlight its primary benefit to the user.

-Images / Videos Use relevant images or videos that showcase the product or service in action and help sell the product to the customer
+Images / Videos Use relevant images or videos that showcase the product or service in action and help sell the product to the customer.

-Social Proof Support claims with additional social proof such as testimonials, reviews, or links to case studies
+Social Proof Support claims with additional social proof such as testimonials, reviews, or links to case studies.

-Final CTA Reiterate the primary CTA or introduce a secondary action you want users to take
+Final CTA Reiterate the primary CTA or introduce a secondary action you want users to take.

 The key is guiding visitors seamlessly from high-impact ad messaging to landing page copy reinforcing that value proposition.

-With a compelling transition from your PPC ad to landing page, you’ll maximize conversion rates from your paid search campaigns — and convert more casual visitors into customers.
+With a compelling transition from your PPC ad to a landing page, you’ll maximize conversion rates from your paid search campaigns — and convert more casual visitors into customers.

 PPC Ad Copy Checklist